iamkirankumaryadav/NumPy/README.md

 # Python List: Uses a for loop for just multiplying the elements with 5.
 [i * 5 for i in list]

-# NumPy Array: Simply multiplies each elements with 5.
+# NumPy Array: Simply multiplies each elements ( whole array ) with 5.
 array * 5
 ```